-Pleated Air Filters for your Home Alabama
+Pleated Air Filters

 Pleated air filters are made of cotton or polyester fibers.
-The pleats in the design increase surface area and do a better job of catching pollutants and particles like pollen, pet dander, mold and dust than a fiberglass filter does.
-These are slightly more expensive than a fiberglass filter, but are more effective.
+The pleats in the design increase surface area and do a better job of catching pollutants and particles like pollen, pet dander, mold, and dust than a fiberglass filter does.
+These are slightly more expensive than a fiberglass filter but are more effective.

 HEPA Filters for Your Home

 If you still have questions about what type of air filter is the best fit for your home and air conditioning system, give the professionals at Service Tech Heating & Air Conditioning a call at 205-488-4714 or contact us online.
-We are always happy to answer your questions and help find the best fit for your home, family and air conditioning system.
+We are always happy to answer your questions and help find the best fit for your home, family, and air conditioning system.